KirdesMF/invite-dashboard-vue/README.md

   - remove chevron right ?
 - add color circle or user avatar in resource panel when selected
 - home page add description design
+- reset campaigns
+- reset models
+- scroll top panel
+- scroll to selected user or group

+## Improvements

+- select some users
+- warn user when a selected user is in multiple groups